 Click Add New Monitor on the top left corner.
-Enter the required details, such as Monitor types, Name, website URL, Monitoring Interval, and also select the alert contacts to notify the website’s status.
+Enter all necessary details, such as Monitor types, Name, website URL, Monitoring Interval, and also select the alert contacts to notify the website's status.
 By default, the alerts will be sent to the mail id that you have used while creating the new account.
 You can add additional contacts in the My Settings page.
 You can, of course, change the monitoring interval by adjusting the Monitoring Interval option.

 That's it.
 Now, your websites will be monitored every 5 minutes.

 Click on the monitor name (E.g ostechnix in our example) to expand its details.

 You can also pause, edit, delete, and reset stats of each monitoring site.
 To do so, click the gear button next to the each website, and choose the operation you want to perform.

 To remove the site (I hope you don't) from monitoring, just click the Delete button.